defuse/bqp/blog-source/content/two-arguments-against-single-page-applications.md

     The longer lifetime of single-page applications means there's more chance of bugs happening on the client side.
 Those errors could be silent or unhandled (as most unexpected javascript errors are), and the user might keep trying to use the application without realizing it's in an invalid state.
 Have you ever been using an online editor/whiteboard for 5 minutes, and then realized what you were writing/drawing wasn't getting sent to the server because of some error, and you lost all of that work?
-Constantly refreshing the page, although inefficient, resets the client to a valid state, so that it's much less likely for the client side to enter an invalid state.
+Constantly refreshing the page, although inefficient, resets the client to a valid state, so that even if it does enter an invalid state, it won't stay there for long.

     If you're going to have (non-security) bugs, it's helpful if they're on the server side.
 The environment is predictable since you created it, and you can